Skip to content

 routes[].multipart.* inherit from global see global field reference

-routes[].response_headers.inject map inherit (merged key-wise) keys are canonical header-* names
+routes[].response_headers.inject map inherit (merged key-wise) keys are canonical response-headers-add-* names

-routes[].openapi.spec filepath none (feature off) file must exist and parse as OpenAPI 3.x
+routes[].openapi.spec filepath required when the openapi: block is present; file must exist and parse as OpenAPI 3.x

 routes[].openapi.strict bool true